hack-shack/glowfire/README.md

 # Technical info
 See beepy-sdk/docs directory for experimental notes.

-glowfire doesn't use the GPU, OpenGL, MESA, X, or Wayland.
-It is software rendering to the framebuffer. pygame -> SDL2 -> DirectFB2 -> /dev/fb1

 # Contributing
-These are flexible guidelines to help us maintain a consistent style for glowfire.
+These are guidelines for the overall style of glowfire.
 Follow the programming style from included programs.
 Variable names should describe their functions.
 Write documentation in Simplified Technical English.
 See ASD-STE100.